STOmics/cs-benchmark/README.md

 ## Introduction

 This project is a benchmark for general cell segmentation models.
-We have deployed the following 10 cell segmentation methods: MEDIAR, Cellpose, Cellpose3, SAM, Stardist, Deepcell, Cellprofiler,cellpose4,cellSAM,Hovernet(only HE), along with code to evaluate the model segmentation performance.
+We have deployed the following 11 cell segmentation methods: MEDIAR, Cellpose, Cellpose3, SAM, Stardist, Deepcell, Cellprofiler,cellpose4,cellSAM,Hovernet(only HE),cellbin, along with code to evaluate the model segmentation performance.
 Through the command line or notebook, you can run 7 segmentation models or evaluate the performance of 7 models with one click.
 Here is an evaluation example of DAPI staining in the [DEMO](https://github.com/STOmics/cs-benchmark/tree/30f2dce160c51ea42cd12e76010b5eab3a8c1dd2/demo/DAPI):
 ![Bar Chart](docs/DAPI_benchmark.png)